 I’m no doctor and no scientist, but I’m pretty sure that even before the pandemic, we spent too much time on our phones, computers, tablets, you name it.

 I think it must be a positive thing to turn off the television – yet another screen – and turn on your brain in a different way.
 (And I do mean turn on.)

 Now we get to the part about the plot and character development.
 Outlander involves time travel, love, war, and a strong female lead.
 All the ingredients for greatness – and then you go and add in the author’s skill with the written word.

 Gabaldon herself says she challenges people to pick up Outlander, open it to any spot, and read for just three pages.
 If that reader can put down the book then she’ll pay her a dollar.
 She has, she says, never lost that dollar.

 I believe her.
 I have read Outlander twice, listening to the Audible version once and falling hard for narrator Davina Porter’s portrayal of the characters.

 Since then, I’ve listened to the entire series and most of the spinoffs, even making a trip to the Scottish Highlands to see the homeland and battlefields of Jamie and the Fraser clan.
-Which leads me to…
+This leads me to…

-If you love Outlander (and you will!) there are eight books in the series and another in the works.
+If you love reading Outlander (and you will!) there are eight books in the series and another in the works.
 Once you finish those, you can dive into the additional tales that I am calling “spinoffs” and that the author calls “the bulges”.

 These are stories that aren’t told in the Outlander series but that did happen within the fictional lives of secondary characters.